mhweiner/cjs-mock/README.md

 - `getCalls(): any[]` — Returns an array of all calls made to the stub (each call is an array of arguments).
 - `clear(): Stub` — Clears recorded calls and resets internal expectations.
-- `setExpectedArgs(...args: any[]): Stub` — Defines the exact arguments the stub expects to receive.
+- `expects(...args: any[]): Stub` — Defines the exact arguments the stub expects to receive.
 If the stub is called with different arguments, it throws an error.
-- `setReturnValue(value: any): Stub` — Sets the value that the stub should return when called.
+- `returns(value: any): Stub` — Sets the value that the stub should return when called.
 - `throws(error: Error): Stub` — Configures the stub to throw the specified error when called.

 #### Stub Type Definition